BrandenStoberReal/CareerCanvas/README.md

  A robust and extensible C# job-hunting utility designed to provide free access to basic job application QoL tools.

- This projected started due to my own personal frustrations with the job application process.
+ This project started due to my own personal frustrations with the job application process.
 I wanted to create a tool that would help me and others streamline the process of applying for jobs, and make it easier to keep track of resumes and cover letters.

  # Features
  - [x] Material UI